Pontsticill railway station: Brecon and Merthyr Tydfil Junction Railway

-The Brecon and Merthyr Tydfil Junction Railway obtained an Act of Parliament on 1 August 1859 to construct a line between Talybont and Pant.
+The Brecon and Merthyr Tydfil Junction Railway obtained the Brecon and Merthyr Junction Railway Act 1859 (22 & 23 Vict. c. lxviii) on 1 August 1859 to construct a line between Talybont and Pant.
 Train services between Brecon and Pant officially began on 23 April 1863 but two trains per day ran from 19 March 1863.
 This line, running south from Pontsticill to Pant, is the route still operated by the Brecon Mountain Railway.

 Pontsticill became a junction in 1868, with the opening of a second southerly line, running down a steep gradient to Morlais, where it connected with the London and North Western Railway line between Dowlais and Merthyr Tydfil, as part of a line sharing arrangement.
 The line from Pontsticill to Morlais Junction is disused, and the track lifted.